 |Query parameter||Letters and numbers included in the query string portion of a URL that pass data to web applications.
 They look like this: ?item=true

 You can use query parameters to optimize based on paid ad campaigns and search engine marketing.
-You can also force behaviors with query parameters (Optimizely X or Optimizely Classic).
+You can also force behaviors with query parameters.

 |Query string||Sring of query parameters, separated with an ampersand.
 They look like this:

 |Rail||Smaller column on the left or right side of a webpage that is not part of the "body content."|

 An experiment where one or more variations redirects the visitor to a different URL from the original page (also sometimes referred to as a "split URL test").
 Redirects are often used when testing two entire pages against each other, for example in a landing page test or site redesign.

 |Regret minimization||A framework or strategy that seeks to minimize the number of times a new visitor is shown a sub-optimal experience with respect to the primary metric.
 In doing so, the framework minimizes the level of quantified “regret” observed after the conclusion of the experiment and maximizes the payout.